xenthox/mkdocs/docs/docs-validator-node/how-to-become-a-validator.md

+---
+title: HowTo Become a Validator
+description: Guide on how to create a validator using the Stratos Full-Chain node.
+---

 Stratos Chain is based on [Tendermint](https://github.com/tendermint/tendermint/tree/master/docs/introduction), which relies on a set of validators to secure the network.

 This document explains how to become a validator step by step.

 In testing phase, the mechanisms and values are subject to change.

-# About Validator
+## What is a Validator?

+!!! tip "Info"

-> The role of validators is to run a full-node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
+    The role of validators is to run a full-node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.

     Validators commit new blocks in the blockchain and receive revenue in exchange for their work.

     They must also participate in governance by voting on proposals.

     Validators are weighted according to their total stake.

 A full-node is a program that fully validates transactions and blocks of a blockchain.
 In practice, running a full node implies running a non-compromised and up-to-date version of the software with low network latency and with no downtime.